Stereotypes about black fathers

 Lest we believe that these statistics are skewed by the fathers’ own self-reporting, other studies based on maternal reports echo these findings.
 In a 2008 survey of low-income mothers, researchers found that “nonresident white fathers were less involved with their children than African American and Latino fathers.”
 In a 2018 study of “nonmarital” births, mothers reported that black fathers “shared responsibilities more frequently and displayed more effective coparenting than Hispanic and white fathers.”

 And, it seems that the parental relationship, the strong focus of Moynihan’s 1965 report, actually has less of an impact on black fathers’ involvement with their kids than it does on the involvement of other fathers.
 In a 2009 paper about the child-rearing roles of unmarried men, authors note that “…Father involvement also varies by race and ethnicity, with rates for Africans American being higher than the average American father… Father involvement drops sharply after parents’ relationships end, especially when they enter subsequent relationships and have children with new partners.
 These declines are less dramatic for African American fathers.”

 As journalist German Lopez writes, when it comes to black fatherhood, “absence is not the norm.
 Active, involved parenthood is.”

 Black men’s journey to fatherhood

-We know that fatherhood is an important goal for the majority of Black men.
-In a survey of over 1,300 Black men ages 18–29, 83% said that having children is somewhat or very important to them.
+We know that fatherhood is an important goal for the majority of black men.
+In a survey of more than 1,300 black men ages 18–29, 83 percent said that having children is somewhat or very important to them.

 Black men and fertility